Preemie Crochet Challenge 2020

 Knit bonding square by Needle Klankers

-Bonding squares help baby bond with mum in those precious first few days, weeks or months when mum cannot hold her baby.
-I cannot emphasise enough how important these simple little items are!
+Bonding squares help the baby bond with mum in those precious first few days, weeks, or months when mum cannot hold her baby.
+I cannot emphasize enough how important these simple little items are!
 This knit bonding square will be the last of the bonding squares in this challenge!
-As this one is. knit version it is great for beginners (like me!) to practice on, or more experienced knitters who have a little yarn left over from another project that they want to use and a couple of hours to spare!
+As this one is. knit version it is great for beginners (like me!) to practice on or more experienced knitters who have a little yarn left over from another project that they want to use and a couple of hours to spare!
 You can get the pattern here.